 Although I am happy with this scenario, I do have some concerns about it.
 What worries me is that I could be letting my daughters down because of my lack of feminine knowledge and experience.

 Am I, for instance, doing enough to prepare them for the sexism they will face in the years ahead?
-I frequently stand up form men’s rights and speak out on issues affecting us guys, especially, men such as myself who are the main car givers within their families.
+I frequently stand up for men’s rights and speak out on issues affecting us guys, especially, men such as myself who are the main caregivers within their families.

 I am, nonetheless, equally interested in women’s issues and rights.
 I really worry about the casual sexism my girls may face from elements of the male population as they get older, not to mention the sexism they may have to deal with in the workplace (I think we’re still a long way from dealing with women fairly when the have kids, for instance).
 Without first had experience of such things, I hope I am preparing my girls for what the future holds.

 A more down to Earth issue, and one I think every parent struggles with, is the minefield of friendship dilemmas.
 Wow this is a difficult one.

 My eldest child has reached an age where friendship fall-outs are getting more serious.
 While she doesn’t solely socialise with girls, her core friendship group is female and the dramas and jealousies are nothing like I experienced when I grew up.

 This would turn into a ridiculously long blog post if I told you how I react to these scenarios.
 Suffice it to say I try to react with patience and understanding and sometimes I merely listen because that’s all she wants and needs.
 I do my best to be emphatic and can simply hope that I’m saying the correct things.
 Girls’ and boys’ friendships are very different and I can but hope I’m getting it right.

 Daft as it may sound, flippant even, but I also worry about my girl’s appearance, specifically their hair.
 I’ve learned a huge amount about girls’ hair care over the years but styling it?
 That’s out of my league.